Documentation

 Keyboard shortcuts

-EnterSubmit the current expression
+EnterSubmit expression

-Shift + EnterNew line in multi-line input
+Shift + EnterNew line in input

-↑ / ↓Navigate input history
+↑ / ↓Navigate history

-Ctrl + LClear the current session
+Ctrl + LClear session

-Ctrl + CCopy the last result
+Ctrl + CCopy last result

 Ctrl + /Toggle LaTeX rendering

-EscClear the input field
+EscClear input field

 TabAutocomplete expression